joanperelopez/HF-Noise-Canceller/README.md

 The original design is based on an article for building a noise canceller by colleague EA1KO, with some modifications that presumably could improve its performance, such as:

 1. The incorporation of signal relays instead of extending the RF cables to the switches.
 This ensures that the wiring is entirely DC, with no RF signals.
+Due to these relays, the wiring is simplified.

 2. The addition of a 1.2 MHz high-pass filter at the input of the auxiliary antenna.
 The use of this filter can be selected or bypassed via a switch.